AFL Cairns: Early football matches in Cairns

+Cairns Australian Football League

 The modern league as we now know it formed in 1955 as the Cairns Australian Football League and a local schoolboy competition was also formed resulting in a junior representative trip to Townsville by plane.
 In 1957 the ANFC, through Bruce Andrew, purchased land in Cairns for the first dedicated field in regional Queensland which became Cazalys Stadium.
 The initial Senior competition had only two teams, Norths and Souths.
 This has since expanded to seven teams.

 Around 2000, the league affiliated with the Australian Football League and was re-branded AFL Cairns.
 The league has grown rapidly in recent years with the ongoing development of Cazalys Stadium, the success of the Queensland-based Brisbane Lions, and with Cairns hosting exhibition Australian Football League matches and later matches for premiership points.

 The league introduced a Women's Footy competition in 2002.